simonzhaoms/tips/xpra-ssh.md

    the display on 100, so when you `attach` via `xpra` on the display on 100, all visual things will show on the machine from which you start attaching.

+1. When you finish using the remote machine, just `Ctrl+C` on session `s2` to dettach.
+Finally, make sure you stop `xpra` before you shutdown the remote machine by `xpra stop :100` on session `s1`.

 ### Open Pycharm ###